Last Updated: January 03, 2020

 Reserve Bank of India (RBI) has decided to set up Public Credit Registry (PCR) an extensive database of credit information which is accessible to all stakeholders.
 The Insolvency and Bankruptcy Code (Amendment) Ordinance, 2017 Bill has been passed and is expected to strengthen the banking sector.
 In June 2019, RBI sets average base rate of 9.18 per cent for non-banking financial companies and micro finance institutions borrowers for quarter beginning of July.

 Deposits under Pradhan Mantri Jan Dhan Yojana (PMJDY) increased to Rs 98,320 crore (US$ 14.07 billion) and 355.4 million accounts were opened in India (as of May 29, 2019).
-In May 2018, the Government of India provided Rs 6 trillion (US$ 93.1 billion) loans to 120 million beneficiaries under Mudra scheme.
+In May 2018, the Government of India provided Rs 6 lakh crore (US$ 93.1 billion) loans to 120 million beneficiaries under Mudra scheme.
 Under Pradhan Mantri Jan Dhan Yojana (PMJDY), more than Rs 1 lakh crore (US$ 14.30 billion) have been deposited till July 2019.
 In May 2018, the total number of subscribers was 11 million, under Atal Pension Yojna.

 Rising incomes are expected to enhance the need for banking services in rural areas and therefore drive the growth of the sector.
 As of September 2018, Department of Financial Services (DFS), Ministry of Finance and National Informatics Centre (NIC) launched Jan Dhan Darshak as a part of financial inclusion initiative.
 It is a mobile app to help people locate financial services in India.

 The digital payments revolution will trigger massive changes in the way credit is disbursed in India.
 Debit cards have radically replaced credit cards as the preferred payment mode in India, after demonetisation.
-Debit cards garnered a share of 87.14 per cent of the total card spending.*
+Debit cards garnered a share of 87.14 per cent of the total card spending (as of September 2018).